fyngyrz/NWS-Temperature/README.md

 With no command line option supplied, the default behavior is to output in degrees Fahrenheit.
-If you want it to default to degrees Celsius, Kelvin, Rankine or Réaumur, set `mode` at the top of the python source code.
+If you want it to default to degrees Celsius, Kelvin, Rankine or Réaumur, set `mode` at the top of the Python source code.
 The default mode settings are described in the source code.
 But be sure to consider the following: